 Patrick Henry College also offers a variety of minors that can be integrated into the major course of study.

-- Government – students are offered a well-grounded program of study beginning with four required introductory courses and numerous specialized courses within four tracks (American Politics & Policy, International Politics & Policy, Political Theory, and Strategic Intelligence), all of which invite students to interact with historic and contemporary political thinkers, discipline classics, and primary sources; students receive individualized guidance from faculty members as they conduct research and writing projects and on-the-job, applied training from field specialists.
+- Government – Students begin with required introductory courses and numerous specialized courses in four areas of emphasis (American Politics & Policy, International Politics & Policy, Political Theory, and Strategic Intelligence) all of which invite students to interact with historic and contemporary political thinkers, discipline classics, and primary sources.
+Students receive guidance from faculty in conducting research and writing projects and on-the-job, applied training from field specialists.

-- History – students take advanced courses in historical research, historiography, and American, European, and World history, with an emphasis on graduate school preparation as they engage in specialized research under the guidance of history faculty.
+- History – Students take advanced courses in American, European, and World history, as well as historical research and historiography.
+With an emphasis on graduate school preparation, they engage in specialized research under the guidance of history faculty.

-- Internships – Patrick Henry College's location, one hour northwest of Washington, D.C., presents ample internship and scholarship opportunities for students, who consistently are offered internships at the White House, federal departments, U.S. Court System, U.S. Congress, an array of think tanks and non-profits, Washington Times, National Geographic, USA Today, NBC and Fox affiliates, Defense Intelligence Agency, Federal Bureau of Investigation, National Geo-Spatial Intelligence Agency, National Archives, published authors, private K-12 classical schools, and many others.
+- Internships – Patrick Henry College's location, one hour northwest of Washington, D.C., presents ample internship and scholarship opportunities for students, who consistently are offered internships in the executive branch of government, U.S. Congress, an array of think tanks and non-profits, Washington Times, National Geographic, USA Today, NBC and Fox affiliates, Defense Intelligence Agency, Federal Bureau of Investigation, National Geo-Spatial Intelligence Agency, National Archives, published authors, private K-12 classical schools, and many others.